Our school has been awarded the 360 Degree Safe Online Safety Award!

 One Day Creative Level Up Performance

-The children had both a fun and informative morning.
+We had both a fun and informative morning.
 Take a look at the pictures of the performance below:

 Altru Creative Education came to visit Mersey Park.
-The company performed an E-safety play for Key Stage 2.
+The company performed an e-safety play for Key Stage 2.
 It was an extremely informative play which taught us all about the risks of using the Internet and the dangers of online use.
 The play helped us to consider ways that we can make our own Internet use safer.